Code-Institute-Submissions/Ewie1-CI_PP3_GT_TVShow_DecResub/README.md

 ### Frameworks & Tools
 - Git: was used for version control within VSCode to push the code to GitHub
-- GitHub:
-- Gitpod
-- Google Cloud
+- GitHub: was used as a remote repository to store project code
+- Google Cloud: was used to manage access and permissions to the Google Services such as Google auth, sheets etc.
-- Google Sheets
+- Google Sheets: were used to store players details
-- Heroku
-- PEP8
-- VSCode
+- Heroku: was used to deploy the project into live environment
+- PEP8: was used to check my code against Python conventions
+- VSCode: VSCode was used to write the project code using Code Institute template

 ### Python Libraries